Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 The Medicaid spend-down covers long-term services and supports (LTSS) in some states, but it does not cover those services in others.

 Many Medicare enrollees may ultimately need help with long-term services and supports (LTSS) or “long-term care.”
-In previous decades, individuals mostly received those services in a nursing home or another “institutional” setting.
-This is why Medicaid covers nursing home care for an unlimited number of enrollees in each state, but there can be limits on home-based care.
+In previous decades, individuals mostly received those services in a nursing home or another “institutional” setting, but many people now prefer to age in place, with in-home long-term care assistance.
+In every state, Medicaid covers nursing home care for an unlimited number of enrollees in each state.15 But there can be limits on home-based care, as this coverage varies by state.16

-Medicare can cover up to 100 days in a skilled nursing facility for certain enrollees who meet medical and level of care criteria.
+Medicare can cover up to 100 days in a skilled nursing facility for rehabilitation following an inpatient hospital stay.
 However, Medicare’s coverage is limited, and does not apply if a person needs only custodial care (as opposed to skilled nursing care).
 So enrollees often end up needing to seek coverage for nursing homes or other long-term care services through Medicaid.

-A few Americans finance their long-term care by purchasing private long-term care insurance (LTCI) or paying out-of-pocket.
+Some Americans finance their long-term care by purchasing private long-term care insurance (LTCI) or paying out-of-pocket.
 But LTCI policies are unaffordable for most middle-income families, and must be purchased while an applicant is relatively young.
-In 2023 , nursing home care cost an average of $8,341 a month, which could rapidly deplete most couples’ savings.
-Medicare enrollees who need ongoing nursing home care often have to apply for Medicaid.
+In 2025, the median cost of a private room in a nursing home was $10,965 per month,17 which could rapidly deplete most people’s savings.
+Medicare enrollees who need ongoing nursing home care often have to apply for Medicaid after exhausting their assets.

-That legislation allows community spouses of nursing home recipients to keep an allowance from income received by their nursing home spouse.
-In 2022, this “spousal allowance” was between $2,288.75 and $3,435 each month (these limits are updated each year in July).
+That legislation allows community spouses of nursing home recipients to keep an allowance from the income received by their nursing home spouse.
+In 2025, this “spousal allowance” was between $2,643.75 and $3,948 each month (these limits are updated each year in July).18

-MCCA also allows these community spouses to keep as much as $137,400 in assets, although several states have a lower spousal resource limit.
+MCCA also allows these community spouses to keep as much as $157,920 in assets in 2025, although states can have a lower spousal resource limit.18

-Income limits for nursing home care higher than for other Medicaid programs
+Income limits for long-term care higher than for other Medicaid programs

-Because of the enormous cost of long-term care, the income limit in many states for Medicaid nursing home benefits is higher than for ABD Medicaid.
+Because of the enormous cost of long-term care, the income limit in many states for Medicaid nursing home and in-home custodial care benefits is higher than for ABD Medicaid.
+In most states, the income limit for long-term care Medicaid is $2,982/month for a single person, although this varies by state.12

 Once someone enters a nursing home, they usually have to pay most of their income to the home — including the amount below their state’s income limit for nursing coverage.
 Enrollees are allowed to keep a personal needs allowance that varies by state and is discussed on our individual state pages.